A Logic of Interactive Proofs (Formal Theory of Knowledge Transfer): Conclusion

 \subsection{Assessment}

 We have proposed a logic of interactive proofs with as main contributions those described in Section~\ref{section:Contribution}.
-Our resulting notion of proofs has the advantage of being not only operational thanks to a proof-theoretic definition but also \emph{declarative} thanks to a complementary model-theoretic definition, which gives a \emph{constructive epistemic semantics} to proofs in the sense of explicating \emph{what} (knowledge) proofs effect in agents, complementing thereby the (operational) axiomatics, which explicates \emph{how} proofs do so.
+Our resulting notion of proofs has the advantage of being not only operational thanks to a proof-theoretic definition but also \emph{declarative} thanks to a complementary model-theoretic definition that gives a \emph{constructive epistemic semantics} to proofs in the sense of explicating \emph{what}---\emph{knowledge,} as well as \emph{skill} by means of mobile code---proofs effect in agents, complementing thereby the (operational) axiomatics, which explicates \emph{how} proofs do so.
 In particular, first, \emph{interactive} computation is \emph{semantic} computation: we not only compute result values (syntax), but (knowledge) equivalence classes of them (semantics); and, second, our definition of interactive proofs reflects the impact of mathematical proofs in a social sense (\cf Section~\ref{section:Solution}): if my peer knew my proof for her of a given statement then she would know that the statement is true.
 (Notice the different kinds of knowledge and the conditional mode!)
 In contrast, the traditional definition of (mathematical) proofs is only operational in the sense that proofs are defined purely in terms of the deductive operations that are used to construct them.
-Their \emph{pragmatics,} \ie their (epistemic) impact in proof-reading agents, was left unformalised, and their operational definition risks restricting their generality.
-However now thanks to our formalisation, we as a community have the formal common knowledge that \begin{itemize} \item agents in distributed systems are at the same time computation oracles, data miners, meaning interpreters, message-passing communicators, interactive provers, and logical combinators \item \textbf{a proof is \emph{that which if known to one of our peer members would induce the knowledge of its proof goal with that member.}} \end{itemize}
+Their \emph{pragmatics,} that is, their (epistemic) impact in proof-checking agents, was left unformalised, and their operational definition risks restricting their generality.
+However now thanks to our formalisation, we as a community have the formal common knowledge that \begin{itemize} \item agents in distributed systems are at the same time computation oracles, data miners, knowledge processors, meaning interpreters, message-passing communicators, interactive provers, and logical combinators; \item \textbf{a proof is \emph{that which if known to one of our peer members would induce the knowledge of its proof goal with that member.}} \end{itemize}